hardenedlinux/hardenedlinux.github.io/_posts/2017-04-29-hardenedlinux-statement2.markdown

 * If you are a security consultant, we wish you learn the truth and advise your customers about security in real sense instead of the cargo-cult drugs, which has gone too much for this small world.

+* KSPP becomes the burden of PaX/Grsecurity.
+We basically [share the same view](http://openwall.com/lists/kernel-hardening/2017/05/01/5) with Mathias Krause.
+We want the practical defense solution instead of wishful thinking in another decade.

 * One more quote from the [interview with Spender](https://www.theregister.co.uk/2017/04/26/grsecurity_linux_kernel_freeloaders/):"There are many commentators and complainers today, especially when it involves free software, and very few people dedicating half of their life to creating useful original work.
 When those efforts suddenly get co-opted by companies using misleading marketing and essentially corporate-funded plagiarism, it's not conducive to the desire to create and publish new work.
 So we're refocusing our efforts back to those who respect and value our time.".
 The FLOSS world has been losing real hackers like [Jonathan Zdziarski](https://www.zdziarski.com/blog/?p=6296), PaX team and Spender.
 The world is a evil place not because of too many bad people, but because of what we called "good people" who don't do anything about it.